-To prepare the Development Solution, refer to the Development Reagent Certificate of Analysis enclosed as a separate document with this kit.
+To prepare Development Solution, refer to the Development Reagent Certificate of Analysis enclosed as a separate document with this kit.
 This document indicates the correct dilution factors for each lot of Development Reagent into Development Buffer.
+Mix gently by pipetting; do not vortex.